xantes88/sentiment-analysis-api/Project details.md

 Configuring Prometheus to scrape metrics from FastAPI and setting up Grafana dashboards required fine-tuning.
 However, once properly configured, the integration was seamless and provided useful insights into API performance.

-An overview of the project is the following:

 1. FastAPI: The core of the application
 Main function: FastAPI is the web framework used to build the API that provides sentiment analysis services.
 Users can send texts via a POST request to an endpoint, and the app will return the sentiment (positive, negative, or neutral) associated with that text.